 When there is no immediate negative consequences with such actions a person can find themselves operating in a “fantasy land” making choices they normally wouldn't such as impulse shopping or worse.
 Repetitive positive short term rewards like the feelings of pleasure involved with electromagnetic audiovisual stimulation can eventually lead to an otherwise unwanted change in lifestyle.
 Once a person is locked in a thought the behavioral experience can operate on one's lifestyle much like a virus.

 When this ensues for a period it is possible that a person may experience second order effects like excessive thoughts, obsession, self-loathing, and ultimately death.
-This poses a threat to global wellness and international security, and it affects the general public at large regardless of ages, sex, or race.
+This poses a threat to global wellness and international security, and it affects the general public at large regardless of age, gender, or race.

 So what are we to do?